-Fun fact: This is the first blog entry that I’m writing after switching from Wordpress to Jekyll.
+So, this is the first blog entry that I’m writing after switching from Wordpress to Jekyll - less clunky, easier to maintain, static.
 Besides this little blog update, let’s take a look at what’s been cooking in the Duality game engine over the past months.

 There has been a lot of progress in different areas, and while there are many changes that I wanted to include in this update, not all of them made it.
 If you want to get the full picture of every work item, check out this query on the GitHub project issue tracker, which will list you all the closed issues since the last development update post, sorted in descending order after number of comments to get a rough estimate for their significance.